 6. NOT CHECKING THE TRIPADVISOR APP

-Not an obvious one at all, but remember that most guests find you these days on the TripAdvisor app.
+Not an obvious one at all, but remember that many guests find you these days on the TripAdvisor app.
 Make sure your listing is correct and searchable with related keywords such as location and your hotel name.
 If not, you may have made an error with your listing and need to remedy it, or contact TripAdvisor for help.

 7. NOT TESTING REVIEW EXPRESS